Porcupine Tree: In Absentia

 In February 2002, Porcupine Tree's first line-up change occurred when drummer Chris Maitland was dismissed after eight years with the band.
 The band welcomed drummer and longtime acquaintance Gavin Harrison as his replacement.
-In March 2002, a box set of the band's early work was released, Stars Die: The Delerium Years 1991–1997, and the band commenced recording their first major label album, drawing from a pool of 30 new songs written by Wilson in the previous two years.
+In March 2002, a box set of the band's early work was released, Stars Die: The Delerium Years 1991–1997, and the band commenced recording their first major label album, drawing from a pool of thirty new songs written by Wilson in the previous two years.
 Recording sessions took place at Avatar Studios in New York and London, with veteran audio engineer Paul Northfield and string arranger Dave Gregory also playing major roles in the making of the record.
 The album was mixed in Los Angeles in May with Tim Palmer.

 The resulting album, In Absentia, was released by Lava Records in September 2002.
 The band also released a 5.1 surround-sound version of the album, mixed by Grammy Award-winning producer Elliot Scheiner.
 The surround-sound version of the album won the award for best 5.1 mix at the 2004 Surround Sound Music awards in Los Angeles.

 To promote the album, the band undertook four tours of Europe and North America, including one with acclaimed Swedish metal band Opeth.
 On tour, the new line-up of the band was further augmented by additional touring vocalist/guitarist John Wesley.
 During these tours, the visual element of the band's performance was taken to new heights with the involvement of filmmaker and photographer Lasse Hoile, who had created the cover art for In Absentia and now went on to create a dark and surreal visual to Porcupine Tree's music.
 The long promotional campaign for In Absentia ended on 30 November 2003, as the band played a homecoming show to a sold-out London Astoria.

 During 2003, Porcupine Tree set up their own label, Transmission, with an online store hosted by Burning Shed record label.
-The first release on the Transmission label was a studio session recorded for XM Radio, Washington, DC, followed in 2004 by a recording from Polish radio in 2001.
+The first release on the Transmission label was a studio session recorded for XM Radio in Washington, DC, followed in 2004 by a recording from Polish radio in 2001.
 The band used the label to issue supplemental content, such as EPs, demos, and live recordings.
 Additionally, a reissue/remaster campaign also began in 2003, with many of the early albums expanded to double CDs.
 These reissues included re-recorded/remixed double-CD versions of the Up the Downstair, The Sky Moves Sideways, and Signify albums, and the reissue of Stupid Dream and Lightbulb Sun, both consisting of a CD with a new stereo mix of the album plus a DVD-Audio with a 5.1 surround mix.